 I qualified as a counsellor in 2005 and have been working in private practice since, having extensive experience of working therapeutically with adults.
-Alongside that, I have worked in the NHS for 10 years as a staff counsellor, currently deputy service manager, providing support to NHS staff through individual counselling and delivering and facilitating group sessions.
-I also have experience of working and supporting students in Higher Education.
+Alongside that, I have worked in the NHS for 13 years as a staff counsellor, providing support to NHS staff through individual counselling and delivering and facilitating group sessions.

 Recent workshops and areas of on-going continuous professional development include;

 - Critical Incident Stress Management Training (CISM)

 - Working with trauma.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.